 4) …is decisive.

 Through repetition and practice, the leader knows what will or will not work with a particular partner during their dance.
 He’ll act in a positive manner on his decisions and she’ll have no choice but to happily go along.

 A good leader will naturally have a feel for his partner’s abilities and will dance accordingly.
 To begin with, he watches traffic (it’s called floorcraft) and makes decisions based on the flow.
 As he chooses his next partner, he’ll be sure to pick someone who has been sitting for a while.

 6) …practices safety on the dance floor.

-‘Watch out for the other guy’ applies to more than just on the road.
-It’s definitely considered a no-no to perform tricks, lifts, drops, or competition arm styling and kicks while on a social dance floor.
+‘Watch out for the other guy’ applies to more than just driving down the road.
+It’s definitely considered a no-no to perform tricks, lifts, drops, competition arm styling or kicks while on a social dance floor.

 7) …has lots of experience on the dance floor.

 After putting in the time in class and at socials, he has become the type of dancer that women want to dance with.
 Good manners and dance etiquette come naturally to him because he’s a leader in an activity that demands superior social skills.